Squirrel infestations aren’t just a problem for your attic or basement. If you aren’t careful, your car could become their home.

 Using snap traps outside is a big no-no for me!
 Not only do you risk catching other animals, but you also risk a human (kids mostly) stepping on the trap.

 Also, be careful when using live catch-traps.
-Whilst it will help to get rid of squirrels in the area, you need to remember that you might be caching a mom squirrel.
+Whilst it will help get rid of squirrels in the area, you need to remember that you might be caching a mom squirrel.
 Relocating the squirrel means there might be a nest somewhere that is missing a mom!

 Use Poison (Irresponsibly)